Trigger (guitar): Appearance

 Over time, Nelson has worn a large hole above the bridge, nearly reaching the sound hole.
-While classical guitars are meant to be played with finger-style picking, Nelson's use of a flatpick, and constant strumming, caused the damage as the pick slowly scrapes away at the wood.
-Trigger’s wear is so great that even the steel frets have been worn down from smooth ridges to wavey lines by the nylon strings over 10,000 shows of exclusive use.
+While classical guitars are meant to be played with finger-style picking, Nelson's use of a flatpick, and constant strumming, causes damage as the pick slowly scrapes away at the wood.
+Trigger's steel frets have been worn down from smooth ridges to wavy lines from the fretting of nylon strings over more than 10,000 performances.

-Its soundboard has been signed by over a hundred of Nelson's friends and associates, such as fellow musicians, lawyers and football coaches.
-The first signature on the guitar was Leon Russell's, who asked Nelson initially to sign his guitar.
-When Nelson was about to sign it with a marker, Russell requested him to scratch it instead, explaining that the guitar would be more valuable in the future.
-Interested in the concept, Nelson requested that Russell also sign his guitar.
+Trigger's soundboard has been signed by over a hundred of Nelson's friends, associates, fellow musicians, lawyers and football coaches.
+The first signature was Leon Russell's, who had asked Nelson to sign his guitar.
+When Nelson was about to sign Russell's guitar with a marker, Russell asked him to instead scratch it, explaining that the guitar would be more valuable in the future.
+Interested in the concept, Nelson requested that Russell then sign Trigger.